mnr/writing-wip/dimensions_living_book/gretalastchapter.md

 I fiddle with email for a moment, then go downstairs for a snack.
 I keep a jar of pickled Spicy Brussels sprouts for this sort of thing.
 Janell hates them, so I enjoy the treat without feeling the need to save some for her.

 I pour a glass of water and head back to the stairs, passing the living room.
+I hear someone humming.
 I glance over, and see Greta sitting in the red chair.
 Both her and the chair seem to be content.

 My rational self knows Greta is 1,945 miles to the east, sleeping in her bed at Evergreen Meadows Senior Community.
 She isn't here, just as the red chair doesn't manifest ghosts.